 The three free modules look at developing Respectful Relations, explore issues around Gender, Respect and Identity, and encourage Father Inclusive Practice and take an estimated 45 minutes to complete.
 To begin these modules, please click here to be redirected to the Start Early Learning Portal.

-All three modules will be free for six months from March 2016.
+All three modules will be available until March 2017.